cambridge-cares/TheWorldAvatar/Deploy/stacks/custom_ui/component/README.md

 By default, the DynamicComponent generates the following HTML elements:
 ```
 <div id="dynamicInterfaceContainer">
-  <button id="dynamicComponentTitle">Custom Title</button>
+  <div id="dynamicComponentTitle">Custom Title</div>
   <div id="dynamicContent"></div>
 </div>
 ```
 When developing their components, developers should take note of the following core methods.
 1) `constructor`
 Constructs the core structure of the dynamic component with a custom title from input.
 This should be called in the child component's constructor as the first line.
+You may alter these elements in the child component through the `container`, `container_title`, or `container_content` fields.
+2) `render`
+A method to attach the custom component and its child nodes to an existing HTML element in the TWA VF.
+This should be called in the `<script>` section of the `index.html`.

+The following helper functions are available in `/ts/dynamic_component.utils`:
+1) `createHTMLElement`
+A helper method to create a new HTML element with your required type, id or classes for changing its display.
 2) `createDiv`
 A helper method to create a new Div element with your required id or classes for changing its display.
-3) `getContent`
-A helper method so that developers can update the content from their child component for their requirements.
-4) `render`
-A method to attach the custom component to an existing HTML element in the TWA VF.
-This should be called in the `<script>` section of the `index.html`.

 Once ready, please place your component into a distinct subdirectory.
 This should be similar to `./src/ts/datasheet/asset_display_component.ts`.